-Here’s another tough iPhone case that offers IP68 protection.
-This one combines silicone, polycarbonate, and rubber for a secure fit that also offers drop protection at up to 6.6 feet (2 meters).
-As you’d expect, there’s a secure port cover, button covers, and accurate cutouts for the camera and Touch ID, but there’s no screen protector — this case forms a seal with the touchscreen instead.
-While this ensures touch sensitivity isn’t impacted, it does also leave your screen exposed.
-The rubber bumper and textured back add some grip, and there are four colors to choose from.
+The Dog & Bone Wetsuit — which combines silicone, polycarbonate, and rubber for a secure fit — is a tough iPhone case that offers IP68 protection and drop protection at up to 6.6 feet (2 meters).
+It provides a secure port cover, button covers, and accurate cutouts for the camera and Touch ID, but there’s no screen protector — this case forms a seal with the touchscreen instead.
+While the open screen ensures touch sensitivity, it does leave your screen exposed.
+The rubber bumper and textured back add extra grip.

 While the Catalyst case scores an IP68 rating, the company tests each unit to even greater depths and promises that its cases are waterproof up to 33 feet (10 meters).
 You also get good drop protection for falls from up to 6.6 feet (2 meters).
 The soft rubber exterior is comfortable to hold and adds some grip, and there’s easy access to the Touch ID, buttons, and camera.
 A thin screen protector is built in, which doesn’t interfere with touch sensitivity, and a rotating crown dial operates the mute switch.